Frequently Asked Questions: New Zealand Visas

 Our fees cover all the work that Relocate Down Under will carry out on your behalf with regards to your visa application and/or immigration matter.
 This includes the cost of phone calls, photocopying and other office related tasks.

-Any other costs, such as the Immigration New Zealand application fees, obtaining a medical or police certificate, getting documents certified, getting your qualifications assessed, using an interpreter and courier fees, are paid directly to the relevant supplier by you.
+Any other costs, such as the Immigration New Zealand application fees, obtaining a medical or police certificate, getting documents certified, getting your qualifications assessed, English language tests, using an interpreter and courier fees, are paid directly to the relevant supplier by you.

 Why should I use Relocate Down Under?

 Deciding to move to New Zealand is a big decision, which takes up time and effort and can be very emotional.
-Many visa applications get declined not because the applicant isn’t eligible, but because they’ve misunderstood a key requirement or missed out an important element in their application.
-A visa application with mistakes can be time-consuming, incur extra costs and even put your chances of immigrating at risk.
+Many New Zealand visa applications get declined not because the applicant isn’t eligible, but because they’ve misunderstood a key requirement or missed out an important element in their application.
+A visa application with mistakes can be time-consuming, incur extra costs and even prevent you from immigrating.
 It can also be very stressful, especially if you have a new employer waiting for you to start work.

 We’ve been through the process ourselves, so understand how it feels from both sides.
 Which is why we make it our priority to give you the best possible experience as you set off on your New Zealand dream.
 Your dream is our priority.